 We overstayed our visit and had to rush a couple blocks to meet our Great Lakes tour - a tour I've been anticipating ever since the brewery expanded into the DC market.
 Their Edmund Fitzgerald Porter is a fixture in our refrigerator.
 Plus, the brewery is celebrating their 25th anniversary - opening September 6, 1988 by brothers Patrick and Daniel Conway.
 The main fact that we took away from the tour is expect the beer to be fresh.
 They don't pasteurize their beer, nor leave much in the warehouse - so once the beer is bottled or kegged - it moves quickly into distribution channels.
 And if you want to enjoy the freshest beer, hit the brewpub where they offer rotating pub exclusive brews like the Wit's End, Milk Stout, or the Glockenspiel.
 The brewery is a logistical achievement considering that trucks filled with grain arrive every two days to fill the silos as they brew 125,000 barrels annually.
 That's impressive.
 We look forward to toasting the brewery on their birthday in September.

 Tomsfoolery and bourbon from Woodstone Creek.
 But this visit was all about the Urban Garden Saison - where they really nailed this farmhouse ale - and Wallace Tavern Scotch Ale.
 The latter is malty - but not sweet - and another nailed style.
 And as a bonus suggestion - pair this with the Scottish Egg.

-Our Cleveland brew experience did end in Ohio City.
-Progressive stadium carries the complete Great Lakes year long collection, with one stand dispensing from the bottom up.
+Our Cleveland brew experience did not end in Ohio City.
+Progressive Stadium carries the complete Great Lakes year long collection, with one stand dispensing from the bottom up.
 Just don't be careless and accidentally release the magnet.
 Cheers to Cleveland.